 See how young he was in this video?
 Time has surely flown by for all of us.

-After watching this a few times I suddenly realized the color of the piano changed to represent the different days of the calendar.
-Notice how the days of the calendar behind him have different colors.
-And the piano changes between white to red.
+After watching this a few times I realized the piano's color changed to represent the different days of the calendar.
+Notice how the days of the calendar behind him have different colors, and the piano changes between white and red.
 I guess they only had two pianos to do that video.

 It was unusual for a video to be in color at that time.
 It was one of a few that used color technology already.

-The sexy models really add a nice touch to the video.
-And their costumes are great.
-Looks like Neil is enjoying himself singing with all those girls.
+The sexy models add a nice touch to the video, and their costumes are excellent.
+It looks like Neil was enjoying himself singing with all those girls.

 "Happy Birthday Sweet Sixteen"

-Solitaire was not very well known.
-He recorded this one in a music-special in 1982 when he was older.
+"Solitaire" was not very well-known.
+Neil recorded this one in a music special in 1982 when he was older.

 Notice the different style of his singing.
-This video shows his experience as a concert pianist at the Julliard Scholl of Music.
+This video shows his experience as a concert pianist at the Julliard School of Music.

-Neil has always been a great piano player and here he plays and sings.
+Neil has always been a great piano player, and here he plays while he sings.
 There are so many times where I just saw him sing to the music without playing the piano.